Scientific Name

 How to Grow and Care

-Water the cactus at the time of planting to anchor it into the soil.
+Water the cactus at planting time to anchor it into the soil.
 Water again only if the weather in your area is unseasonably dry and if normal spring or winter rainfall doesn't occur.
-Ferocactus needs a dormant period with dry soil during the winter.
+Ferocactus need a dormant period with dry soil during the winter.

 Learn more at How to Grow and Care for Ferocactus.